Siamese Cat Indoor Living Guide

 Vertical Space

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Siameses have particular requirements based on their medium size, light shedding level, and genetic predispositions to amyloidosis and dental disease.
+Three variables drive daily care for Siameses: their medium size, their light shedding level, and their breed-associated risk of amyloidosis and dental disease.

 Window Perches